gtayco/test/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement Request
-about: Use this template to identify improvements to the software
+about: Use this template to identify improvements to the existing application

 ---

+**//Remember to add the label enhancement//**

 **User Story (brief description in 1-2 sentences):**
 As X I ....